 “Diamonds are a girl’s best friend” sang Marilyn Monroe in the 40’s.
-While James Bond has immortalized “Diamonds are forever” in the silver screen in the 70’s.
+While James Bond has immortalized “Diamonds are forever” on the silver screen in the 70’s.
 And with a theatrical coating of love pop music, Shirley Bassey transformed the line into a powerful feminist anthem.
-Today, Rihanna advises you to shine bright – like what you truly are – a diamond!
+Today, Rihanna advises you to shine bright – like a diamond!

 As you read on, you’ll learn that the diamond’s beauty is skin deep, or shall I say, table deep.
 You’ll be surprised at how there’s actual numbers involved in finding the perfect stone!
 And if you’ll get to know your Diamond ABCs, you can own the most brilliant gem without paying for a premium!